5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Q: So exactly which Data Science Software/Service/Tools make use of NVIDIAs CUDA core technology?

-Concerning applications outside of these fields you should double check whether or not your library or set of tools make use GPU or support parallel processing.
-Many people think using a GPU or using a cloud service that has a stack of GPUs (Ex: AWS) will massively speed up computation with parallel processing only to find out it doesn’t.
+Many people think using a GPU or using a cloud service that has a stack of GPUs (Ex: AWS) will massively speed up computation with parallel processing only to find out their library does not use a GPU.

-You’ve probably came across some articles claiming laptop GPUs are useless because they are much much weaker than desktop GPUs and that’s partly true but in no way that implies that laptop GPUs are useless for data science.
+You’ve probably come across some articles claiming laptop GPUs are useless because they are much much weaker than desktop GPUs and that’s partly true but in no way that implies that laptop GPUs are useless for data science.

 How to Pick a GPU: vRAM & CUDA Cores